US GAAP ASC 350-60: What Is In Scope for Crypto Fair Value (2026)

 US GAAP ASC 350-60: What Is In Scope for Crypto Fair Value

-• ASC 350-60 = the US GAAP sub-topic from FASB ASU 2023-08: in-scope crypto at fair value through net income (vs the prior cost-less-impairment model).
+• ASC 350-60 is the US-GAAP sub-topic created by ASU 2023-08: in-scope crypto at fair value through net income, replacing the prior cost-less-impairment model.

-• It does not cover every digital asset — it has specific scope criteria.
+• It does not cover every digital asset; it has specific scope criteria.

 What ASC 350-60 is